Miss Jenner is the science manager at All Saints and she loves carrying out weird and wonderful experiments!

 We will also be running a Science Challenge later in the year for all children to take part.
 The winners will get to spend an afternoon creating some seriously good experiments!

-The children in year 2 will have the opportunity to join a science club, where they will get opportunities to develop their investigative skills, as well their enquiry skills.
+The children in year 2 Science Club are really enjoying their weekly sessions, where they get the opportunity to develop their investigative skills, as well their enquiry skills.
 Miss Jenner is looking forward to creating some weird and wonderful experiments with the children, she can't promise that we wont get messy!

 How can you find out more?